 Why It Crashes

-Halo Infinite's crashing problem could due to the high PC specifications requires to run it.
+Halo Infinite's crashing problem could be due to the high PC specifications required to run it.
 As seen across Halo Community Manager Director Brian Jarrard's posts, the developers are actively helping players who've run into trouble with Halo Infinite.
 This fix could be coming soon.